 The crew included Commander Jim McDivitt, Dave Scott and Russell Schweickart.
-After a launch on March 3, 1969, the crew spent 10 days in low Earth orbit testing the lunar module's engines, navigation systems and docking maneuvers, as well as backpack life support systems.
-And while the module performed well, the crew had to scrap a spacewalk after one of the astronauts fell ill during the flight.
+After a launch on March 3, 1969, the crew spent 10 days in low Earth orbit testing the lunar module's engines, navigation systems and docking maneuvers, as well as backpack life-support systems.
+And while the module performed well, the astronauts were forced to modify a spacewalk after one of them fell ill during the flight.

-Commander Jim McDivitt began his flying career in the Air Force both in combat and as a test pilot, and joined NASA for the Gemini program.
-He was aboard Gemini 4 during Ed White's famous spacewalk – the first of the U.S. program – and took pictures that still are widely circulated today.
+McDivitt began his flying career in the U.S. Air Force both in combat and as a test pilot, and joined NASA for the Gemini program.
+He was part of the Gemini 4 crew during the first-ever U.S. spacewalk by Ed White in 1965, and took pictures that still are widely circulated today.

-Fellow Air Force flier Russell Schweickart also had a strong theoretical background: he graduated from the Massachusetts Institute of Technology with experience in upper atmosphere physics and star tracking and also worked as a research scientist at MIT.
+Fellow Air Force flier Schweickart also had a strong theoretical background: He graduated from the Massachusetts Institute of Technology with a master's degree in upper atmosphere physics and star tracking and also worked as a research scientist at MIT.
 Apollo 9 was his only flight in space.

 Flying in Earth orbit

 Future crews had to be comfortable with docking and undocking the two Apollo spacecraft — necessary maneuvers for the lunar module to land on the moon, and for the command module to bring the astronauts from lunar orbit back to Earth.

-Although the astronauts were serious about their work, they had a note of whimsy when naming the spacecraft: the command module was called Gumdrop, and the lunar module Spider, because that's what the modules resembled.
+Although the astronauts were serious about their work, they assigned whimsical names to the spacecraft: the command module was called Gumdrop, and the lunar module, Spider, because that's what the modules resembled.

 The first few days went relatively smoothly.
-The astronauts docked the two spacecraft successfully on the first day.
-Gumdrop fired its engines several times with Spider attached, proving it could handle the mass of the lunar module when doing orbital maneuvers.
+The astronauts docked the two spacecraft successfully on the first try.
+Gumdrop fired its engines several times with Spider attached, proving it could handle the mass of the lunar module during orbital maneuvers.

-On Flight Day 4, NASA wanted to test an astronaut's ability to climb from one spacecraft to the other if for some reason, the lunar module and command module refused to dock with each other in lunar orbit.
-In that case, a spacewalk to the command module would be the crew's only ticket home.
+On Flight Day 4, NASA wanted to test an astronaut's ability to climb from one spacecraft to the other in case the lunar module and command module refused to dock with each other in lunar orbit.
+If that happened, a spacewalk to the command module would be the crew's only ticket home.

-Unfortunately for the crew's plans, Schweickart had been nauseous since almost the beginning of the mission.
+The crew planned to simulate this spacewalk.
+Unfortunately, Schweickart felt nauseated from almost the beginning of the mission.
 According to flight director Chris Kraft, McDivitt waited until almost the last minute to inform Mission Control about the situation.

 "If he reported on Schweickart a few days earlier, the flight surgeons would probably have prescribed medications that could have eliminated his symptoms," Kraft recalled in his autobiography, "Flight: My Life in Mission Control" (opens in new tab) (Dutton, 2001).
 NASA elected to reduce the spacewalk requirements to make sure that Schweickart could perform the tasks safely.

 Adapting on the fly

-That said, a space mission is often about adapting plans as you go, and the crew pressed on.
-McDivitt and Schweickart performed their assigned tests of Spider's engine, showing that it could easily maneuver the spacecraft.
+Before the scheduled spacewalk, McDivitt and Schweickart performed their assigned tests of Spider's engine, showing that it could easily maneuver the spacecraft.

-Then came the spacewalk.
-Schweickart carefully suited up and climbed out on the front "porch" of Spider to pick up some science samples on the outside.
+The spacewalk started out as planned, as Schweickart carefully suited up and climbed out on the front "porch" of Spider to collect data on the outside.
 He was then supposed to clamber over to Gumdrop.
 However, Schweickart began to tire and McDivitt decided to cancel that climb.
-Mission Control agreed with the decision and called it a day.
+Mission Control agreed with the decision, and the team called it a day.

-Spider's crew then turned on their "ascent" stage to simulate rising again from the moon, while men in Mission Control waited anxiously to see if it worked.
-The engine fired flawlessly and Spider eventually docked with Gumdrop safely.
+Spider's crew then turned on their "ascent" stage to simulate rising again from the moon, while Mission Control waited anxiously to see if it worked.
+The engine fired flawlessly, and Spider eventually docked with Gumdrop safely.

-The crew remained in orbit until March 13, and splashed down about three miles from their recovery ship in the Atlantic Ocean.
+The crew remained in orbit until March 13 and splashed down about 3 miles from their recovery ship in the Atlantic Ocean.
 Apollo 9's tests of Spider proved the lunar module could work in space.
-With that established, now NASA could turn to the tricky problem of testing it near the surface of the moon.
+With that established, NASA could turn to the tricky problem of testing it near the surface of the moon.